Skip to main content

 In most places, besides the basic expenses, there are additional charges for consultation, tests, intraocular lens, surgeon’s fee, anesthesiologist, preoperative clearance, medications before and after the surgery, facility fees, and any required touch-ups.
 However, in our advanced in-house surgical suite at Holzman Laser Vision, there’s no need for facility fees, anesthesiologist, or clearances.
 We handle all these aspects internally, which are typically unnecessary for most patients in our surgical suite.

-To ensure transparency and peace of mind regarding expenses, we offer our patients a flat rate of $11,000 for both eyes, covering all the mentioned services, along with a lifetime guarantee.
+To ensure transparency and peace of mind regarding expenses, we offer our patients a flat rate starting at $11,000 for both eyes, covering all the mentioned services, along with a lifetime guarantee.

 Understanding the Risks: Potential Complications of RLE